Flufy-Nurbs/OD_CopyPasteExternal/docs/datafile_spec.md

 VERTEXNORMALS:# of vertexnormals
 x y z (for each normal)
 VERTEXCOLORS:# of vertexcolors
-r g b a (for each color, each component is 0-1 float)
+r g b a (for each color, each component is 0-1 float.
+If all you have is r g b, set 'a' to 1)
 ```

 ### Example data format for a box: